RickStrahl/SWFOX2019_DotnetCore/Documents/Markdown/Strahl_DotnetCore.md

 * Side by Side Deployment
 * Familiar .NET platform for .NET Framework developers

+This is I can hardly live without.
+You can type on the current word and if I like what I see I won't tell you that there's a problem.

 Microsoft nailed the first three bullets with the first versions .NET Core 1.x, but tooling and meeting .NET feature expectations for the majority of .NET developers took quite a bit longer until version 2.x and now 3.x. .NET Core has steadily improved and now that it has arrived at v3.0 - typical for Microsoft standards - it has matured into a powerful, stable and consistent development framework that boosts some of the best performance for a generic toolset in the industry.

 ### Performance